Overcoming Severe Medical Challenges and Seeking Support

 Pinky

-Hi Caledonia - you are not being a wimp!
-Your story is a nightmare and I can well imagine you have PTSD symptoms with what you have been through.
+Hi Caledonia - You are not being a wimp!
+Your story is a nightmare, and I can well imagine you have PTSD symptoms with what you have been through.
 I can't tell from your post whether you have an ileostomy or colostomy, but I'm guessing with all the problems it's an ileostomy.
 (I have a colostomy).
 Hang in there!
 Yes, some people return to fairly normal life quickly, but then they haven't had the complications you have!
 Also, I know what it is like to have a prolapse pushed back in - no fun and scary!

-I'm sorry to say that the bearing down feeling may stay with you a while - it's totally normal, you had (or have) a muscle there that wants to contract.
+I'm sorry to say that bearing down feeling may stay with you a while - it's totally normal, you had (or have) a muscle there that wants to contract.
 You will also have discharge, mucousy water, or even a little bleeding from that area.

 It sounds like your ostomy is temporary, but I'm not sure.
 Either way, this all came on you in a flash - you didn't even have time to think about it - and living with the side effects of any surgery is difficult (I've had 7!)
 Please either keep in close touch with your WOCN (ET) and/or an ostomy support group if you have one nearby.
 If not, besides this site www.UOAA.org has virtual support groups to help you.
-You are not alone! ;
+You are not alone!

 Gray Logo for MeetAnOstoMate